dellstorage/storagecenter-puppet-module/readme.md

 ## Usage

+Unlike most Puppet Modules, the dellstorageprovisioning module does not affect the Server on which it is run.
+The Server the module runs on is used to send REST calls to the DSM Data Collector or Dell Storage Center.
+It possible but not necessary to have this module running on multiple Servers.

 ### Puppet Apply

 [Puppet Apply] (https://docs.puppet.com/puppet/latest/reference/man/apply.html) is the client-only application of a local manifest.
 The user should ensure that the dellstorageprovisioning module is located within an environment on Puppet's [environmentpath] (https://docs.puppet.com/4.6/reference/environments_configuring.html).
 The environmentpath can be set in puppet.conf, which is found in the [$confdir] (https://docs.puppet.com/puppet/4.6/reference/dirs_confdir.html).

 ### Puppet Agent

 [Puppet Agent] (https://docs.puppet.com/puppet/latest/reference/man/agent.html) retrieves a catalog from the remote server and applies it on the local system.
-This Puppet module will not affect the local system, but will instead make a series of REST calls from the local system to the DSM.
+Both the dellstorageprovisioning module and the stdlib module must be assigned to the local system.

 ### Foreman